1 Introduction

 3.2.1 Testing

 Being a functional langauge Haskell has many great testing libaries from simple unit testing to property based testing.
 For this project we use the BDD style hspec library.
-The tests are simple assertions that given the specific input the code produces the expected output.
+The tests are simple assertions that given the specific input the code produces the expected output.3.3 Parsing the links file

 3.4 Generating the html